MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/configci/New-CIPolicy.md

 The last commands merge the allow file rule and its deny rule exceptions into one rule variable which can be used in the New-CIPolicy creation step.
 The same process can be repeated for a deny file rule with allow exception rules.

-File rule exceptions cannot use the PCA Certificate, Publisher, Signed Version or File Publisher rule levels.
+File rule exceptions cannot use the PCA Certificate, Publisher, Signed Version, or File Publisher rule levels.

 ## PARAMETERS